ArcadeHustle/Examu-Exboard-Multi/README.md

-*Reminder, if you like these repos, fork them so they don't disappear* https://github.com/ArcadeHustle/Examu-Exboard-Multi/fork
+*Reminder, if you like these repos, fork them so they don't disappear*<br> https://github.com/ArcadeHustle/Examu-Exboard-Multi/fork

+THIS IS INCOMPLETE, NOT FOR PUBLIC CONSUMPTION YET!
+DO NOT USE

 Big thanks to Mitsurugi_w, Darksoft, and Brizzo of Arcade Projects for finally allowing this to be published.
 - written by hostile, with supporting information from the community at large!